JamesBrownR/MeetingSurge/_posts/2025-12-04-not-showing-up-on-google.md

         <h2>The Reality of Local Search</h2>
         <p>When someone's check engine light comes on, they don't flip through the Yellow Pages.
 They grab their phone and search "auto repair near me" or "mechanic open now."</p>
         <p>If your business doesn't appear in those first few results, you might as well be invisible.
-Unfortunately {or fortunately for your competitors} showing up isn't about being the best.
+Unfortunately {or fortunately, for your competitors} showing up isn't about being the best.
 It's about being properly set up.
 If you aren't showing up, you're doing some of 10 things wrong.</p>

         <h2>1.
 You Never Claimed Your Google Business Profile</h2>
         <p>This is the most common and most costly.
 Your Google Business Profile is what shows up when people search for you.
 It's  what puts you on Google Maps.
 Not having this is death for where most local searches happen.</p>